scarwintercodes/scarwintercodes/README.md

 # Hi there 👋 I'm Scar Winter Kelsey
-> Yes, Scar like the fictional villain, but a real life person instead 🦁
+> Yes, Scar like the fictional villain, but a real life person instead. 🦁

 ## 🚀 About Me
 I am a data professional passionate about making complex technical concepts accessible and actionable.
 Currently serving as a Lead Data Analyst at Northwestern University's Feinberg School of Medicine, I specialize in bridging the gap between intricate data systems and the people who need to understand them.